balirampansare/Health-Monitoring-System/README.md

 </p>

 <p  align="justify">
 Health Monitoring System will record the patient’s heart beat rate and body temperature and the data is send to Thingspeak channel.
-With the help of MATLAB analysis and TimeControl email is send after every 5 min mentioning the BPM condition of the patient.
+With the help of MATLAB analysis and TimeControl email is send after every 5 min, mentioning the BPM condition of the patient.
+If the BPM of the patient goes below or abobe certain threshold then LED glows and buzzer also start to buzz.
 </p>

 ---